peteash10/2017-body-of-work/words/5 - Inspirational Works.md

 ![](https://raw.githubusercontent.com/peteash10/2017-body-of-work/master/images/6_profilograph-durer-side-elevation.jpg)

 Transforming Albrecht Dürer's study of human profiles into an extruded 3D model which casts a shadow.
+I want to create "photographs" that are not restricted to a piece of paper or flat screen.
+Sculpture is always on my mind. w

 ##[Depth Editor Debug](http://scatter.nyc/deptheditordebug)